joergister/transcribe-KIT/README.md

 # transcribe-KIT

 A simple CLI tool for transcribing audio and video files using KIT's diarization API.
-Automatically monitors jobs in the background and sends desktop notifications when complete.
+Automatically monitors jobs in the background for a maximum of 10 hours, downloads the transcripts and sends desktop notifications when complete.

 **API Documentation:**
 - API Endpoints: https://diarization-01-hubii.k8s.iism.kit.edu/docs